plprofetes/advent_of_code/README.md

 A state of whole reaction/no reaction is needed to determine when reactions are done.
 Implemented with ReactionWatcher.
 When number of active reactions drops to 0 it calls a lambda that checks if polymer is stable.
 If polymer is not stable - check is repeated again, when number of reactions drops to 0 again.
 Usually a few attempts are needed until polymer is stable.
 It's because message passing takes time and not all reactions are active at once.
 Similarly, reporting by traversing node-by-node also takes time.

 I find this solution more elegant that firing Timer with check(), check(), check()... especially because it's hard to tell how long such reporting would take and having more than one pass at any given time is suboptimal.

+Update after part2: This reporting is not good, because pessimistic scenario for letter 'sS' takes too long, and firing Report over and over, after each reaction - it's not optimal.

+It another conditions to fire Reporting were found - Timer would not have been necessary.

+I switched to Timers approach, it's not that reactive, async, fancy, low-latency etc., but it gets job done.
+And it's simpler to read.

 ### State machine conclusions